avuign/S_matrix_form_factors_bootstrap/README.md

 ---

+The code is built on a basis that was shared to me by [Denis Karateev](https://sites.google.com/site/dskarateev/home)

 ## What this project does

 We want to answer: *given only fundamental physical principles, what scattering processes are mathematically possible?*